asimonov/FCND-Motion-Planning/WRITEUP.md

 approach to not crash
 and still maintain good progress towards goal.

-I have tested this with increased `max_speed` simulator parameter of *15 m/s* and it still works great!
-For the target that I picked I can execute the planned path in 71 seconds!
+We have tested this with increased `max_speed` simulator parameter of *15 m/s* and it still works great!
+For the target that we've picked we can execute the planned path in 71 seconds!
 That is for the path of 549 meters, so averaging 7.7 m/s.